oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

             values (:pid, :pdesc)""", data)

+.. _batchplsql:

 Batch Execution of PL/SQL
 =========================

-PL/SQL functions and procedures and anonymous PL/SQL blocks can also be called using :meth:`~Cursor.executemany()` in order to improve performance.
-For
-example:
+Using :meth:`~Cursor.executemany()` can improve performance when PL/SQL functions, procedures, or anonymous blocks need to be called multiple times.

+Runnable examples are in `plsql_batch.py <https://github.com/oracle/python-
+oracledb/tree/main/samples/plsql_batch.py>`__.

+**IN Binds**

+An example using :ref:`bind by position <bindbyposition>` for IN binds is:

 .. code-block:: python